Pyrdacor/Ambermoon/FileSpecs/EventData.md

-# Map event data
+# Event data

 Data for map events is stored in the map data files.
 See [Maps](Maps.md) for more details.
+Moreover NPCs and party members also store events of the same format for conversations.

-Here the data format for specific map events is shown.
-Each map event can use up to 9 bytes for the event data.
+Here the data format for specific events is shown.
+Each event can use up to 9 bytes for the event data.

 ## Teleport event (0x01 / 1)